NCIOCPL/nci-header-bar/README.md

 * implement `nci-global.js` which may contain polyfills or other scripts needed by _all_ DOC sites

 ## Proxy a site for integration testing
 This method of proxying does not use the source code, but can use a DTM property for testing.
-This can be used to test out a property before sending it to a sites development team.
+This can be used to test out a property before sending it to a site's development team.
 This can also be used to test new versions of the code before rolling out to existing sites.
 1. Open a terminal (Command Line, Git Bash, actual Bash)
 2. Run `grunt dtm-proxy --dtm-property-id=<PROPERTY_ID> --proxyhost=<HOSTNAME>`.
 Optionally if you need to strip out the WA_SITENAME_Pageload analytics tag, use `grunt dtm-proxy --dtm-property-id=<PROPERTY_ID> --proxyhost=<HOSTNAME> --remove-analytics`
    * Where <PROPERTY_ID> is found by going to a DTM property, selecting Embed, viewing the staging Header Code and pulling out the PROPERTY_ID from the src http://assets.adobedtm.com/<COMPANY_ID>/satelliteLib-<PROPERTY_ID>-staging.js.
    * Where &lt;HOSTNAME&gt; is something like www.cancer.gov

+NOTE:
+A rule in DTM specifying a hostname will never fire when proxying.
+Replace the hostname with `localhost` during testing until the embed code has been setup and testing can be performed directly using the STAGE library.